 Fixed term contracts are allowed on account of material and objective reasons for unlimited times, and there is no restriction on the total duration of these contracts.
 The Labor Law maintains that an employee can be terminated with or without cause.
 A probation period is allowed for a maximum of 1 month.
 During this period, both employer and employee can terminate the employment contract without cause.

-An employee, if gets terminated without cause is entitled to a severance payment equivalent to 1 month’s salary for every completed year of service in addition to proportional year-end bonus and vacation.
+An employee, if terminated without cause, is entitled to a severance payment equivalent to 1 month’s salary for every completed year of service in addition to proportional year-end bonus and vacation.

 Employee work schedule comprises 6 days a week, 8 hours per day.
 Payment is made to employees for 56 hours of weekly work (8 hours for 7 days).
-Minors in the age bracket between 14 and 18 need to work no longer than 6 hours in a workday.
+Minors in the age bracket between 14 and 18 are not required to work more than 6 hours in a workday.
 Employers need to give 1 month's wage as an annual bonus to workers.

 A new law for economic reactivation (acronym LERE) is being considered by the legislature.
 If it is approved, LERE would change salaries and working shifts, and raise the approved length of a probation period for new workers as well as the implementation of fixed-term contracts.

 El Salvador mandates the following national holidays:

 - Jan.
 1: New Year’s Day